pluralsight/guides/draft/front-end-javascript/introduction-to-angular-test-driven-development/article.md

 Angular is built with [testing in mind](https://docs.angularjs.org/guide/unit-testing).
 The framework allows simulation of server-side requests and abstraction of the [document object model](https://en.wikipedia.org/wiki/Document_Object_Model) , thus providing an environment for testing out numerous scenarios.
 Additionally, Angular's dependency injection allows every component to be mocked and tested in different scopes.

  We'll start off by setting up the environment and looking at how [Jasmine](http://jasmine.github.io/2.4/introduction.html), [Karma](https://karma-runner.github.io/1.0/index.html) and [Angular Mocks](https://docs.angularjs.org/api/ngMock) work together to provide an easy and seamless testing experience in Angular.
 Then, we will have a look at the different building blocks of tests.
-Lastly, we will use the newly acquired knowledge to build sample tests for controllers, services, directives, filters, routes and promises.
+Lastly, we will use the newly acquired knowledge to build sample tests for controllers, services, directives, filters, promises and events.

 # Getting started